kamranayub/cypress-documentation/source/guides/references/experiments.md

 ```

 In the selector `.container .my-button`, the first part (`.container`) exists in the light DOM and the second part (`.my-button`) exists in the shadow DOM.
 This will not find the button element.
 Instead, you can use one of the methods in the above examples.

+# Fetch Polyfill

+You can enable spying and stubbing of `fetch()` requests by setting the `experimentalFetchPolyfill` configuration to `true`.
+This will force `fetch()` calls to use XHR, which can be handled normally by Cypress.
+See {% url "Network Requests" network-requests %} for details.

+## Web Worker and Service Worker Scopes

+This experiment does not handle `fetch()` calls initiated by workers.
+This is due to the different scopes `fetch()` is available in.
+The experiment only switches out the implementation for the Window scope.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for more information about what scopes `fetch()` is available in.

 {% history %}
 {% url "4.9.0" changelog#4-9-0 %} | Added support for `experimentalFetchPolyfill`.